 It is also STRONGLY ADVISED that you crate your new pet if they are fearful , need to recuperate from surgery, need potty training, or are being introduced to other pets.
 A crate is a great tool in helping them & keeping them safe.
 I strongly believe in using crates as a training tool much the same as using a crib for a baby.

 - Up to date on Vaccinations

-- Free office visit to Vet or 50% off any Optimum Wellness Plan
+- Voucher for a future Free office visit to the Vet or 50% off any Optimum Wellness Plan

-- Available Paperwork: Spay/Neuter records, Vaccination records, Vet records, Micro records, Recommendation list, etc...
+- Available Paperwork: Spay/Neuter records, Vaccination records, Vet records, Microchip records, Recommendation list, etc...

-- Continued Support: Safe Haven will be there for the lifetime of your new adopted pet.
-If you ever have questions or concerns, we will always be there to help.
+- Continued Support: Safe Haven will be there for the lifetime of your adopted pet.
+If you ever have questions or concerns, We will always be there to help.
 Our goal is for you & your pet to live happily ever after!